 Martin Curtis is an Ambassador for the Jurassic Coast Trust, and runs an elite walking group based in Dorset.
 For this latest blog entry, Martin tells us about a recent walk he led in Purbeck.
-If you’re interested in joining Martin on one of his walks, click here to head to his website.

 As a trainee Mountain Leader based in Dorset, given the lack of mountains in the area I’m naturally drawn to the Jurassic Coast and the challenges held within, It really is a walker’s paradise…

 On an average Elite Walkers group walk we can encounter ascents totalling more than 900 metres.
 This is almost equivalent to ascending Snowdon in North Wales.
 In addition to the ascents, the Jurassic Coast is the ideal location to walk long distances; so when planning my group walks it’s the logical place to hold them.